 So, what are title deeds, where are they kept, and do you need them?

 Title deeds are paper documents showing the chain of ownership for land and property.
 They can include:

 Where are my title deeds?

 HM Land Registry records are digital, so we don’t store paper title deeds.

 Generally, we only have the original title deeds when land or property is registered for the first time, as we need them to prepare the register.
-We create scanned copies of some deeds and then return all the original title deeds to whoever lodged them (usually the solicitor or conveyancer acting on behalf of the buyer).
+We create scanned copies of some deeds and then return all the original title deeds to whoever lodged them.
+This is usually the solicitor or conveyancer acting on behalf of the buyer.

-If you want to see a scanned copy of the deeds that we have on file, you should start by searching our property information and finding your property's title number.
+If you want to see a scanned copy of the deeds that we have on file, start by searching our property information and finding your property’s title number.
 If the register refers to deeds being filed, we should have copies.
-You can then request a copy of your deeds.
+You can then get a copy of your deeds.

 Do I need my title deeds?